eliasrez/sentiment-analysis-summary/README.md

-# This is for learning purpose and goal is to learn how to train and evaluate a model.
-# Instead of training a model from scratch, I can use a pre-trained, state-of-the-art model designed specifically for this task.
-# Models from the Hugging Face library like BERT, RoBERTa, or DistilBERT are already trained on massive amounts of text and are highly effective for sentiment analysis.
+Note: This is for learning purpose and goal is to learn how to train and evaluate a model.
+Instead of training a model from scratch, I can use a pre-trained, state-of-the-art model designed specifically for this task.
+Models from the Hugging Face library like BERT, RoBERTa, or DistilBERT are already trained on massive amounts of text and are highly effective for sentiment analysis.

+This project also uses UV package manager from Astral

 # 🎬 Movie Reviews Analysis & Summarization